NPS Analysis: How To Collect Data and Conduct an Analysis [Best Tools Included]

 Involving the whole customer base in a single survey will create a bottleneck of data that would be difficult to process and act on.

 It’s better to concentrate on the customers who have recently interacted with a touchpoint.
-For instance, they may have logged into your website in the past week or reached a milestone in the past month.
+For instance, they may have logged onto your website in the past week or made a purchase in the past month.
 There’s a greater chance of getting feedback from such users while their experiences are still fresh in their memories.

 Don’t compare data from different geographies